-Benefit Description You Note: The calendar year deductible applic Educational classes and programs es to certain Standard Option be Standard Basic Geisinger Health Plan offers case management and health management programs to members with complex medical conditions and chronic health conditions.
+Benefit Description You Pay es to certain Standard Option benefits in this Section.
+Educational classes and programs Standard Basic Geisinger Health Plan offers case management and health management programs to members with complex medical conditions and chronic health conditions.
 A specially-trained nurse (Case Manager/ Health Manager) contacts members with targeted health conditions (for example heart failure and pneumonia) after a hospital, rehabilitation, or skilled nursing home admission.
 Members are also contacted by a case manager/health manager if they have a history of increased inpatient, outpatient, and emergency department utilization.
 The purpose of all case manager/health manager contacts is to assess and identify areas of impact - including the use of community/social services, medication management, and/or coordination of care with primary and/or specialty provider services.
-Nothing Nothing Diabetes Care Program: Members in the Diabetes Care Program work with a case manager/health manager who provides education on topics such as diet, exercise, medications, routine foot care and ways to improve blood sugar control.
-They also coordinate treatment changes with the member's primary care provide and facilitate services such as eye exams and kidney screenings to assist members in taking control of diabetes.
+Diabetes Care Program: Members in the Diabetes Nothing Nothing Care Program work with a case manager/health manager who provides education on topics such as diet, exercise, medications, routine foot care and ways to improve blood sugar control.
+They also coordinate treatment changes with the member's primary care provider and facilitate services such as eye exams and kidney screenings to assist members in taking control of diabetes.
 Adult and Pediatric Asthma Care Program: Education is a key factor in the Asthma Care Program.
 Members learn about medications, proper use and cleaning of inhalers, spacers and nebulizers, and peak flow monitoring.
 Case managers/health managers help members and their families understand and manage asthma triggers and symptoms with a goal of decreasing acute exacerbations that interfere with normal activities.
-Heart Failure (HF) Program: An ongoing combination of education and follow-up by a case manager teaches members the importance of medications, diet and healthy lifestyle habits, as well as other important ways to improve the management of heart failure.
-Case managers work with members and their health care team to design an individualized plan of care that manages symptoms and reduces risk for hospitalization.